Kotlin/kandy/docs/topics/apiRef/StatBoxplot-API.md

-The `statBoxplot` function creates a new plotting context with new dataset which contains the "boxplot" statistic calculated on sample of a single numeric variable [y](#y) in a several groups defined by [x](#x).
+The `statBoxplot` function creates a new plotting context with new dataset which contains the "boxplot" statistic calculated on sample of a single numeric variable [y](#y) in several groups defined by [x](#x).
 It serves as a statistical visualization technique, illustrating the distribution and summary statistics of a dataset in a graphical format.

 ## Arguments